wistia/wistia-open-docs/_posts/export-settings.md

 ----
 ## A Note on File Sizes

-The standard Wistia upload function supports files up to **2 Gigabytes** in size.
-It is possible to upload larger files using the [Simple Uploader]({{ '/upload-video#simple_uploader' | post_url }}), but this is not recommended.
+The standard Wistia upload function supports files up to **8 Gigabytes** in size.
 Wistia transcodes all video before it can be shared, so that your viewers have the best playback experience possible.
 Part of the transcoding process is compressing the video using an efficient codec like FLV and MP4.
 As a result, the quality of your original upload matters only up to a certain point.

 **We recommend adhering to 1080px and 5,000 - 10,000 kbps as the max settings for upload, as it will reduce the likeliness of upload errors**.
-If you find yourself with a short video (under 2 hours) that is larger than 2GB, it's likely something has gone wrong or a compression step was missed.
+If you find yourself with a short video (under 2 hours) that is larger than 8GB, it's likely something has gone wrong or a compression step was missed.

 ----
 ## Exporting Guides

-Looking for help exporting from software like Final Cut Pro X, Screenflow, or Camtasia?
+Looking for help exporting from software like Final Cut Pro X, ScreenFlow, or Camtasia?
 Head over to our [exporting guides]({{ '/exporting-guide' | post_url }}).